colinbeckford/resultcalculator/README.md

 5. Upon submitting the last player's scores, the results table will open.

 Future version (in testing) -
-Customize your categories and scoring breakdowns
+1. Customize your categories and scoring breakdowns
-Error handling - submitting an evaluation over 10 or under 0 Save results sheet as a file?
+2. Save results sheet as a file